-About three years ago I became frustrated that I couldn’t seem to drop any weight, I decided to lean into the extra poundage and see if I could bench press 350lbs.
+In 2017, I became frustrated that I couldn’t seem to drop any weight, so I decided to lean into the extra poundage and see if I could bench press 350lbs.
 Despite my undergraduate degree in Kinesiology and my five years of experience as a personal trainer, I went after my goal of benching 350 lbs in what was possibly the dumbest way possible.

-Essentially, I decided to bench three times per week and add 5-10 lbs per week to the weight I was lifting.
+I chose to bench three times per week and add 5-10 lbs per week to the weight I was lifting.
 While I eventually hit my goal, it came with a price.
 My elbows and shoulders were consistently sore and my upper back and neck were under pretty heavy strain because of the posture I’d developed and the imbalances in the strength of my muscles around the shoulder joint.

 It wasn’t that I had hurt myself…though I did aggravate an old shoulder injury…it was that I had focused so much on my chest that I neglected everything else.
-My chest grew stronger, but it did so at the expense of the muscles needed to ensure good posture and the stability of my joints.
+I developed a stronger chest, but it was at the expense of the muscles needed to ensure good posture and the stability of my joints.

 In 1 Corinthians 12 and some other places (e.g. Rom 12; Eph 4), Paul applies the analogy of the body to the church.
 The church is made up of different members united in Christ who is the head of the body.
 This analogy entails several important aspects of what it means to be the church and how we might develop the skills to practice the delicate art of Christian community.